S e e w a l d' s A r t G a l l e r y

 Notice there is not only less reflections in the window, but the reds are more dramatic due to the reflection of the blue sky in the paint itself being eliminated!!!

-Notice there is so much reflection from the world in the door window you can barley see the lady through it?
+Notice there is so much reflection from the 'outside world' in the window you can barley see through the glass and into the shop with the lady?
 Notice the reflections disappear with it.
+Hard to believe it's the same shot huh?
+Still think you don't need one?

 Notice how much more vivid the clouds look; hey, look how much you are learning from the class before it even starts!
 Michael should have a price increase already, don't you think?